 This joint is formed between the anterior aspect of the calcaneus and the posterior surface of the cuboid bone.
 It is a synovial, saddle type of joint stabilized by the bifurcated ligament superiorly, the long plantar ligament inferiorly and the short plantar ligament deep to the long plantar ligament.
 The joint capsule is attached around the margins of the articular surface.
 This joint permits 300 of inversion and 200 of eversion.

 This joint formed by the navicular and the three cuneiform bones is a synovial joint which permits gliding movement.
 The dorsal and plantar cuneonavicular ligaments stabilize the joint.

 This is a joint between the cuboid and navicular bones and is supported by the plantar, dorsal and interosseous ligaments.
 It is a fibrous joint.

 These are synovial joints formed between the three cuneiform, cuboid and the bases of the (1st to the 5th) metatarsal bones.
 The dorsal, plantar and interosseous ligaments stabilize these joints.

 These are synovial joints between the bases of the metatarsal bones.
-They are stabilized by the plantar, dorsal and interosseous ligaments.
+The plantar, dorsal, and interosseous ligaments stabilize them.The base of the first metatarsal is not connected to the second via any ligaments.